-2.3.
-LOGGER OPERATION
+2.3 LOGGER OPERATION

-The logger software is designed to minimize battery use and thereby prolong the expected battery life.
-However, battery life is also affected by user-programmablesettings.
-The user is advised to set the logger tasks and sample frequencies to the minimum requirements of the intended use in order to manage battery power effectively.
+The logger is powered by a non-rechargeable Lithium battery.
+The software is designed to minimize battery use and thereby prolong the expected battery life.
+However, battery life is also affected by user-programable settings.
+The user is advised to set the logger to keep tasks and sample frequencies to the minimum requirements of the intended use in order to manage battery power effectively.

-Where supplied, the external battery power is used to extend the battery life of the logger or to allow more frequent communications with the host server.
+Where supplied, the external battery power is used to extend the battery life of the system or for more frequent communications with the host server.

-The logger is normally shipped from the factory in an inactive state (referred to as 'shipping mode', or 'sleep mode') to preserve the life of the battery.
+The logger is normally shipped from the factory in an inactive state (referred to as "shipping mode") to preserve the life of the battery.

 When activated (see section 3), the logger will initially go into the state of "Waiting" (for a short time).
 Then it will go into the state of "Recording" and begin repetitive logging of measurements from the various sensors fitted to the unit, according to its configuration and settings.